 Following are some guidelines to help you start off on the right foot.
 Remember, small children should never be left alone with a dog or puppy without adult supervision.

-Children often want to hug dogs around the neck.
+- Children often want to hug dogs around the neck.
 Your dog may view this as a threatening gesture, rather than an affectionate one, and may react with a growl, snap or bite.
-You should teach your child to pet your dog from underneath the dog's chin, rather than hugging him or reaching over his head.
-You should also teach your child to avoid staring at, or looking directly into, your dog's eyes.
+You should teach your child to pet your on his shoulder, rather than hugging him or reaching over his head.
+You should also teach your child to avoid staring at, or looking directly into, your dog’s eyes.

-Children move with quick, jerky movements, have high-pitched voices and often run, rather than walk.
-All of these behaviors somewhat resemble the behavior of prey animals.
-Almost all of a dog's play behaviors are based on predatory behavior.
-Consequently, your dog may respond to your child's behavior by chasing him, nipping at his heels, jumping up at him or even trying to knock him down.
+- Children move with quick, jerky movements, have high-pitched voices and often run, rather than walk.
+All of these behaviours can excite your dog into rough play.
+Consequently, your dog may respond to your child’s behaviour by chasing him, nipping at his heels, jumping up at him or even trying to knock him down.

-An approach that is not helpful is to punish your dog for his behavior.
-If he learns that being around children always results in "bad things" happening to him, he may become defensive in their presence.
+- An approach that is not helpful is to punish your dog for his behaviour.
+If he learns that being around children always results in “bad things” happening to him, he may become defensive in their presence.

-If, and only if, you catch your dog chewing on something he shouldn't, interrupt the behavior with a loud noise, then give him an acceptable chew toy and praise him lavishly when he takes the toy in his mouth.
+- If, and only if, you catch your dog chewing on something he shouldn’t, trade with your dog and give him an acceptable chew toy and praise him lavishly when he takes the toy in his mouth.